 - care leavers aged 21 years old or older who are vulnerable as a result of having been looked after, accommodated or fostered, unless they are a ‘relevant student’

 - people vulnerable as a result of having been a member of Her Majesty’s regular naval, military or air forces

 - people vulnerable as a result of having served a custodial sentence or been remanded in custody

 - people vulnerable as a result of having lost accommodation due to violence or threat of violence.

 ‘Relevant students’ are care leavers under the age of 25 in full-time further or higher education whose term-time accommodation is not available during vacation.

-The definitions of care leavers aged 18 to 21 above include young people who have not been in care but have lived for a continuous period of minimum three months in either residential education accommodation paid for by the local education authority, or in residential rehab accommodation paid by the NHS, or have been privately fostered.
+The definitions of care leavers aged 18 to 21 above include young people who have not been in care but have lived for a continuous minimum period of three months in either residential education accommodation paid for by the local education authority, or in residential rehabilitation accommodation paid by the NHS, or have been privately fostered.

 In the case of a 16 and 17 year old, if there is any doubt as to whether they may be a ‘relevant child’ or ‘child in need’, the authority should provide interim accommodation pending clarification.

 See Shelter Legal: Priority need for more information; see also Shelter Legal: Vulnerable people for how vulnerability is defined and factors that will be relevant to establishing vulnerability for a young homeless client.